niZmosis/abi-toolkit/README.md

 ## ethereum-abi-types-generator

+NOTE: These docs need to be updated to reflect the new version.
+Check out the examples/typescript-cli folder.

 Dev typings for all your ethereum ABI contract methods and events with 1 liner integrations with `web3` and `ethers` 👏👏👏👏.
 Never have to have a runtime error again and bring them into compile time errors in 2 minutes.

 <img src="./images/gif-demo.gif" />